MooersLab/MooersLab/README.md

 ## Emacs related
 Today's Emacs is not your grandfather's Emacs.
-The median age of an Emacs user is 32, not 77, as you might expect for users of an editor that is about 40 years old.
+The median age of an Emacs user is 32, not 77, as you might expect for an editor that is about 40 years old.
 This is due to a very active community of young users centered around several YouTube channels, Emacs Lisp being well-designed to customize Emacs, an online annual conference, the popularity of org-mode, and a welcoming community of developers.
 Elisp was first used in Emacs 19 in 1985, with the GNU Emacs 19.3, about ten years after the project's start.